 by Justin Tan (Instagram justintan1810)

 The Year of the Horse brings a fresh wave of energy for individuals born in the Year of the Pig.
-This is a year rich with opportunities for growth, collaboration, and personal fulfilment.
+This is a year rich with opportunities for growth, collaboration, and personal fulfillment.

 Embrace New Opportunities